2nd Baltic Urban Lab Workshop 15.6.2017

 Brownfield regeneration site planning improved with 3D visualization and interactive public participation tools

-The focus of the Baltic Urban Lab Workshop II is to showcase practical examples of how 3D models, visualization tools and other interactive participation tools can be used to support public participation especially in the context of brownfield site planning.
-In the workshop, the advantages, added value and challenges they bring in urban planning are discussed.
+The focus of the Baltic Urban Lab Workshop II was to showcase practical examples of how 3D models, visualization tools and other interactive participation tools can be used to support public participation especially in the context of brownfield site planning.
+In the workshop, the advantages, added value and challenges they bring in urban planning were discussed.

 MODULE I — CASE STUDY NORRKÖPING

 People participation and 3D visualization development and their role in brownfield regeneration & Site Visit in the Inner City

 State of art, benefits and challenges of 3D solutions within city planning and brownfield development

 MODULE III — DEMONSTRATION AND DISCUSSION